Cozy Café Hangouts Perfect for Winter Days

 - Wi-Fi: Yes

-- Seating: Chairs and tables, bar stools, comfy club chairs and sunny window seats
+- Seating: Limited number of chairs and tables, bar stools, comfy club chairs and sunny window seats

 - Vibe: Über-hip modern bookstore and bar setting with interesting drinks, freshly made food and evening entertainment